How Do I take the Employee Retention Tax Credit in Patriot?

 For more info please read, What is the Employee Retention Credit and How Does It Work for Employers?

 Go to Reports > Payroll Tax Reports > Social Security Deferrals & Employee Retention Credits.

-This page is used for both Social Security Payment Deferrals and Employee Retention Credits.
+This page is used for both Social Security Payment Deferrals and Employee Retention Credits which includes the Recovery Startup Business (RSB) Credits.
 You may complete one or both of the sections as your business qualifies.

 Answer all of the questions on the page about your business to determine whether you qualify for the Employee Retention Tax Credit.

 - New for 2021: You may still take these tax credits even if you have received a PPP loan.